markprzepiora/dotfiles/README.md

 If the output looks different, try running `:checkhealth` in neovim and search for "color" in the output.
 It may offer suggestions.

+You can also try hacking your terminfo:

+    infocmp -x -A /lib/terminfo | sed -E 's/^(\t.*,)/\1Tc,RGB,/' > infocmp-hacked.txt
+    tic -x infocmp-hacked.txt

+If you bork your terminfo, you can delete `~/.terminfo/x/xterm-256color`